Skip to content

 Note

 How do we make sure clusters are indexed the same as what comes out of k-means?
-Worried about index errors (but seems ok for now).
+Could be susceptible to index errors (but seems ok for now).

 References